Cumberland High School (Rhode Island): Campus

 The campus finished major renovations known as CHS 2010 at the end of the 2007–2008 school year.
 This project was designed to create a 21st-century learning environment on the campus of Cumberland High School.
 These renovations included the addition of a science and technology wing, the Wellness Center, a fine arts wing, and the refurbishing of numerous other areas.

-The 2008–2009 school year marks the opening of several newly installed computer labs, including the Graphic Design Lab, the World Language Lab, and the CAD Lab.
+The 2008–2009 school year marked the opening of several newly installed computer labs, including the Graphic Design Lab, the World Language Lab, and the CAD Lab.